Ayo Dosunmu

-Quamdeen Ayopo "Ayo" Dosunmu (born January 17, 2000) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
+Quamdeen Ayopo "Ayo" Dosunmu (born January 17, 2000) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He played college basketball for the Illinois Fighting Illini, earning consensus first-team All-American honors in his junior season.
-He was selected with the 38th pick in the 2021 NBA draft by the Chicago Bulls.
+The Chicago Bulls selected him with the 38th pick in the 2021 NBA draft.

 Early life

-Ayo Dosunmu was born in Chicago to a Nigerian father and African-American mother.
-He descends from the Yoruba people in Nigeria, and his name Ayo means "joy" in the Yoruba language.
+Ayo Dosunmu was born in Chicago to a Nigerian father and African American mother.
+His father descends from the Yoruba people in Nigeria, and his name Ayo means "joy" in the Yoruba language.
 Dosunmu began his high school career at Chicago's Westinghouse College Prep, where he helped lead the Warriors to a 2015 conference championship against Al Raby High School and scored a season-high 40 points against Crane High School as a freshman, earning Chicago Sun-Times All-City Accolades.
 Dosunmu transferred after his freshman year to Morgan Park.
 During his junior year, Dosunmu led the Mustangs to a 3A State Championship, although he was unable to play in the championship game due to injury.
 In his senior year, Dosunmu led the Mustangs once again to a state championship, in which he scored 28 points; breaking an IHSA record for points scored in a championship game.

 In March 2018, Dosunmu was named one of 26 high school seniors who participated in the Jordan Brand Classic on April 8, 2018, at the Barclays Center in Brooklyn, New York.
 Dosunmu is the third Illini to be selected to play in the Jordan Classic, joining Dee Brown who played for the Red team in 2002 and Jalen Coleman-Lands who played in 2015.
 Dosunmu was also selected to play in the second annual Iverson Roundball Classic All-American Game in April 2018 at Souderton Area High School outside of Philadelphia, Pennsylvania.
 During his senior season, Dosunmu averaged 25.2 points, 7.4 rebounds, 7.3 assists and 2.7 steals, leading Morgan Park to a second-straight IHSA Class 3A championship.
 Dosunmu was also named a Consensus first-team All-State selection by the Associated Press, Chicago Tribune, Chicago Sun-Times, Champaign News-Gazette and Illinois Basketball Coaches Association (IBCA) following his senior season.

 On October 19, 2017, Dosunmu verbally committed to play college basketball for Illinois and head coach Brad Underwood.
 Dosunmu announced his commitment to Illinois over Wake Forest at the flagship Jordan Brand Store on State Street in the Chicago Loop.
 Dosunmu signed his National Letter of Intent in November 2017 to attend Illinois.